-Forms 1120-REIT, 1120-RIC, 1120S and all attachments Primary Form Filed or Type of Taxpayer Number of Returns (millions) Average Time per Taxpayer (hours) Average Cost per Tax All Pass-Through Corporations 4.9 245 \$3,500 Small 4.8 240 \$3,100 Large 0.1 610 \$30,800
+Forms 1120-REIT, 1120-RIC, 1120S and all attachments Primary Form Filed or Type of Taxpayer Number of Returns (millions) Average Time per Taxpayer (hours) Average Cost per Taxpayer All Pass-Through Corporations 4.9 245 \$3,500 Small 4.8 240 \$3,100 Large 0.1 610 \$30,800

-A large business is defined as one having end-of-year assets greater than \$10 million.
+^{}A large business is defined as one having end-of-year assets greater than \$10 million.
 A large business is defined the same way for partnerships, taxable corporations, and pass-through corporations.
 A small business is any business that does not meet the definition of a large business.

 Comments.
 If you have comments concerning the accuracy of these time estimates or suggestions for making these forms simpler, we would be happy to hear from you.
 You can send us comments from IRS.gov/FormComments.
-Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+Or you can send your comments to the Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Don't send the form to this office.
+Do not send the tax form to this address.
+Instead, see Where To File, earlier, near the beginning of the instructions.